optics-dev/Monocle/docs/src/main/tut/examples/university_example.md

 ## How to create your own Traversal

 We realised that our data is not formatted correctly, in particular first and last name are not upper cased.
-We can reused the `Traversal` to all `Lecturer`s we previously created but this time we need to zoom into the first character of both `firstName` and `lastName`.
+We can reuse the `Traversal` to all `Lecturer`s we previously created but this time we need to zoom into the first character of both `firstName` and `lastName`.

 You know the drill, first we need to create the `Lens`es we need.